Skip to content

 Seoul

-Some of the best places to try out Korean street food is Gwangjang Market, Seoul’s 100-year-old market.
+Some of the best places to try Korean street food are Gwangjang Market, Seoul’s 100-year-old market.
 Its most popular dish is the Mayak kimbap, AKA narcotic rice rolls!
-They are basically a mixed roll of carrot, pickled daikon radish, and rice seasoned with sesame oil, all wrapped in seaweed.
-These rolls are definitely as addictive as their name suggests, so make sure you don’t overeat and forget about all other delicious street food.
+They are a mixed roll of carrot, pickled daikon radish, and rice seasoned with sesame oil wrapped in seaweed.
+These rolls are as addictive as their name suggests, so don’t overeat and forget about all the other delicious street food.

 Sindang-dong Tteokbokki Town

 If you have seen enough K-dramas, you know that Tteokbokki is the number one comfort food in South Korea.
-What better place to have this spicy, chewy dish other than Sindang-dong Tteokbokki Town?!
-Packed with many Tteokbokki restaurants, the place is a go-to to treat yourself to a mix of sweet and spicy flavours.
-Many restaurants there also offer their own twist to the original dish mixing it with different sauces and ingredients such as cellophane noodles, seafood, eggs, and cheese.
+What better place to have this spicy, chewy dish than Sindang-dong Tteokbokki Town?!
+Packed with many Tteokbokki restaurants, the place is a go-to for treating yourself to a mix of sweet and tangy flavours.
+Many restaurants also offer their twist on the original dish, mixing it with different sauces and ingredients such as cellophane noodles, seafood, eggs, and cheese.

 Myeongdong